dyno-might/dyno-might.github.io/_posts/2021-11-30-effective-selfishness.md

 Second, most care in the world is self-care.
 I'm not making some [Howard Roark](https://en.wikipedia.org/wiki/The_Fountainhead)-type argument that altruism is bad, I'm just observing that if you collect all the selfish actions that an average person takes, they'll weigh 100× as much as their altruistic actions.
 If you make people even slightly better at helping themselves, that's a huge opportunity.

 Third, the act of *facilitating* effective selfishness is itself effective *altruism*.
-I'm going to use an example of my own here (even though I find that indecorous) because it's the only thing I have numbers for.
+I'm going to use an example of my own here (even though it's indecorous) because it's the only thing I have numbers for.
 As I write this, something like 40,000 people have viewed my essay on [air quality](/air), which took me around 100 hours to write.
 Let's make some assumptions:

 * 10% of visitors read a serious chunk of the essay.
 * 5% of *those* people took enough actions to cut their exposure to particulates in half.